Kotlin/KEEP/proposals/pattern-matching.md

 The syntactic construct presented in the example is rather arbitrary and suggestions on different ones are welcome.

+This version works well with [component guards](#component-guards), as any equality checking could be done in the guard instead of using syntax like `==x`.

 #### Not allowing matching existing identifiers at all <a name="no-match"></a>
 This would make
 ```kotlin